Turtley12/saucedacity.github.io/index.md

 * Analysis and visualization tools to analyze audio, or other signal data.

 # Releases
 Be sure to check the [releases page](https://github.com/saucedacity/saucedacity/releases).
-The latest release is 1.1.
+The latest release is 1.1, with 1.2 nightly builds being made available for Windows (zip and installers), macOS (**experimental**, DMG), and Linux (AppImage).

+## System Requirements
+**Windows**: Windows 8 or later.
+Windows 7 should work, but that's untested.
+**macOS**: 10.12 or later. **Earlier versions will not work (or are not believed to work)**.
+**Linux**: Binaries are build on Ubuntu 20.04.
+Should work on most distros.

 # Contributing
 Want to contribute?
 Feel free to!
 No knowledge of coding required, as we still have a couple of tasks to be done that _don't_ involve coding.
 For more info, see [CONTRIBUTING.md](https://github.com/saucedacity/saucedacity/blob/main/CONTRIBUTING.md).
 If you want to contribute code, however, you need to know C++ as Saucedacity is written in C++.
-If you know Rust, however, we might accept contributions including Rust code (**not guaranteed**, see [#2](https://github.com/saucedacity/saucedacity/issues/2) in our issue tracker for details).

 Regardless, you can find issues in our issue tracker, found [here](https://github.com/saucedacity/saucedacity/issues), that always need fixing.